-Hydropower generated 7.4% of the electricity in the United States.
-One example of hydropower comes from Washington State where 75% of the state’s electricity came from The Grand Coulee Dam on the Columbia River.
+Hydropower generated 7.4% of the electricity in the United States in 2017.
+One example of hydropower comes from Washington State where 75% of the state's electricity came from The Grand Coulee Dam on the Columbia River.

 Utility-scale solar energy produced 1.3% of U.S. electricity in 2017, which is about 53 billion kWh of electricity.